-- The CPI rose a smaller-than-expected 0.6% in Q1, pushing the annual 'headline' inflation rate up 0.2 pc pts to 1.1% - Almost half the Q1 increase in the CPI came from an 8.7% increase in petrol prices - The main dampening effects came from government policies - including cash grants to first home buyers, which (perversely) turned what would have been a 1.9% increase in new dwelling purchase costs into a 0.1% fall (much the same thing happened in Q4) ... - ☐ ... and the changes to tertiary student fees which had the (unexpected) effect of reducing tertiary education costs by 1.7%, and which along with freezes in private school fees resulted in the education component of the CPI rising a lot less than it usually does in Q1 - The RBA's preferred measure of 'underlying' inflation rose 0.3% in Q1 and by 1.1% (a record low) from a year earlier - highlighting that there is still too much 'slack' in the economy for inflation to 'take off'
+- In Q1, pushing the annual 'headline' inflation rate up 0.2 pc pts to 1.1% - □ Almost half the Q1 increase in the CPI came from an 8.7% increase in petrol prices - ☐ The main dampening effects came from government policies including cash grants to first home buyers, which (perversely) turned what would have been a 1.9% increase in new dwelling purchase costs into a 0.1% fall (much the same thing happened in Q4) ... - ... and the changes to tertiary student fees which had the (unexpected) effect of reducing tertiary education costs by 1.7%, and which along with freezes in private school fees resulted in the education component of the CPI rising a lot less than it usually does in Q1 - The RBA's preferred measure of 'underlying' inflation rose 0.3% in Q1 and by 1.1% (a record low) from a year earlier highlighting that there is still too much 'slack' in the economy for inflation to 'take off'